karmab/kcli/doc/index.rst

 --------------------

 If you have multiple hypervisors, you can generally use the flag *-C
-$CLIENT* to temporarily point to a specific one.
+$CLIENT* to point to a specific one.

 You can also use the following to list all you vms :